Romanians protest poor air quality in congested Bucharest

 - Pelosi gives Trump an earful, questions 'manhood' in private WATCH

-In 2017, mapping and navigation services provider TomTom published a survey of traffic congestion for 189 cities.
-Romania ranked fifth.
+In 2017, mapping and navigation services provider TomTom published a survey of traffic congestion for 189 cities around the world.
+Bucharest ranked fifth.